openreferral/hsds_example_profile/README.md

 Specific versions:

 * HSDS 3.0 is implemented in [JSON Schema Draft 2020-12](http://json-schema.org/specification-links.html#2020-12).
 This was the latest version available during implementation.
-You do not need to declare a JSON Schema version in your Profile schema files, but you should take care not to use features that are only available in later versions of JSON Schema and be careful when using features which have a different behaviour in previous versions.
+You do not need to declare a JSON Schema version in your Profile schema files, but you should take care not to use features that are only available in later versions of JSON Schema and be careful when using features that have a different behaviour in previous versions.
 * The HSDS OpenAPI specification file is implemented in [OpenAPI version 3.1.0](https://spec.openapis.org/oas/latest.html), which was the latest version available during implementation.
 You should therefore ensure that any features you add to your Profile's `openapi.json` file are available in this version.

 ### Defining changes